Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms

-\begin{proof} Let $D\subset J\subset\bP$ be the extended letterplace analogue of $I$.
-At each step of the procedure \FreeGBasis, the set $G$ is clearly a $L$-basis of an ideal $D\subset J'\subset \bP$ such that $\Sat_L(J') = J$.
-Moreover, since the elements $\biota([t,x_i])$ initially belong to $G$ we have automatic normalization modulo $D$.
-Recall now that if $h\in\bL$ is a multilinear element in normal form modulo $D$ then $h' = \psi(h)^*$ divides $h$.
+\begin{proof} Let $J\subset\bP$ be the extended letterplace analogue of $I\subset F$.
+At each step of the procedure \FreeGBasis, the set $G$ is clearly an $L$-basis of an ideal $J'\subset \bP$ containing $D$ such that $\Sat_L(J') = J$.
+Moreover, since the elements $\biota([t,x_i])$ initially belong to $G$ we have the automatic normalization modulo $D$ of the elements obtained during the computation.
+Recall now that if $h\in\bL$ is a multilinear element which is in normal form modulo $D$ then $h' = \psi(h)^*$ divides $h$.
 This implies that if an S-polynomial can be reduced to zero by adding $h$ to the basis $G$, the same holds if we substitute $h$ with $h'$.
 In case of termination, one has therefore that the set $G$ is a \Gr\ $L$-basis of $J'$ whose elements satisfy $h = \psi(h)^*$.
-By Proposition \ref{satgb} we conclude that $J'$ is $L$-saturated that is $J' = J$.
-Then $G' = \biota^{-1}(G)$ is homogeneous \Gr\ basis of $I^*$ that is $\varphi(G')$ is a \Gr\ basis of $I$ by Proposition \ref{homgb}. \end{proof}
+By Theorem \ref{satgb} we conclude that $J'$ is $L$-saturated, that is, one has that $J' = J$.
+Then $G' = \biota^{-1}(G)$ is homogeneous \Gr\ basis of $I^*$, that is, $\varphi(G')$ is a \Gr\ basis of $I$ by Theorem \ref{homgb}. \end{proof}

 Note that the above algorithm has neither general termination nor just termination up to some fixed degree $d$.
-The reason is that even if all computations are homogeneous, because of the saturation $h = \psi(h)^*$ that may decrease the degree we cannot be sure at some suitable step that we will not get additional elements of degree $\leq d$ in the steps that will follow.
+The reason is that even if all computations are homogeneous, because of the saturation $h = \psi(h)^*$ that may decrease the current degree we cannot be sure at some suitable step that we will not get additional elements of degree $\leq d$ in the steps that will follow.
 This agrees with the well known fact that the word-problem is generally undecidable for nongraded associative algebras even if these are finitely generated.
 Nevertheless, if an ideal of the free associative algebra has a finite \Gr\ basis then the algorithm \FreeGBasis\ is able to compute it in a finite number of steps.

 \begin{definition} Let $G\subset F$ be any subset.
-We call $G$ a {\em minimal \Gr\ basis} if $\lm(G)$ is a minimal basis of $\LM(G)$ that is $\lm(f)\neq u \lm(g) v$, for all $f,g\in G,f\neq g$ and for any $u,v\in W$. \end{definition}
+We call $G$ a {\em minimal \Gr\ basis} if $\lm(G)$ is a minimal basis of $\LM(G)$, that is, $\lm(f)\neq u \lm(g) v$, for all $f,g\in G,f\neq g$ and for any $u,v\in W$. \end{definition}